- Flights: return flights from London to Longyearbyen (flight routes subject to change)

 Largest of the islands in the Norwegian archipelago of Svalbard, Spitsbergen is a wonderfully scenic destination for an Arctic summer holiday, shedding its winter coat for pleasantly cool temperatures and glorious Midnight Sun.

 This six-night holiday transports you to the town of Longyearbyen, tucked away in its own bay next to the sublime Isfjorden.
-There will be two one-day trips by boat over its tranquil waters.
-The first goes to the staggering Esmark Glacier before stopping at the Russian town of Barentsburg and continuing past the cliffs of Fuglefjella, which are lined with seabird nests.
-The second heads to Nordenskiöld Glacier and the ghost town of Pyramiden, where Soviet buildings stand in silence.
+There will be two trips by boat over its tranquil waters.
+The first goes to the staggering Borebukta Bay on the lookout for walruses and the second heads to Nordenskiöld Glacier

 It will be possible to take in the Isfjorden from the coast when participating in a fantastic session of dog sledding on wheels.
 Abandoning winter snow sleds for specially designed wagons, you can sit back and look at the water as you speed by on land.